| Title: | Fast Alternatives to 'tidyverse' Functions |

 though this combination is only available to the user in limited places like

-f_distinct(.order = TRUE, .sort = FALSE)
+f_distinct(.order = TRUE, .sort = FALSE).

 The other reason is to prevent confusion in the meaning

-always refers to the
+of sort and order so that order always refers to the

-algorithm specified, resulting in sorted groups, and sort
+algorithm specified, resulting in sorted groups, and sort implies a

 physical sorting of the returned data.
 It's also worth mentioning that

-will implicitly utilise the sort-based algorithm
+in most functions, sort will implicitly utilise the sort-based algorithm

-specified via order = TRUE
+specified via order = TRUE.

 In many situations (not all) it can be faster to use the

-order-of-first appearance algorithm, specified via .order = FALSE
+order-of-first appearance algorithm, specified via .order = FALSE.

 This can generally be accessed by first calling

-f_group_by(data, ..., .order = FALSE)
+f_group_by(data, ..., .order = FALSE) and then

 performing your calculations.